Skip over main navigation

 • needing small class sizes

-Some children or young people may need additional support which is not special educational provision; for example they might need certain treatments or medicines administered at school because of a medical condition they have.
-In order to be classed as having SEN, they must require support with education or training which is different from that given to other children or young people of the same age.
+Some children or young people may need additional support which is not special educational provision.
+Maybe they need certain treatments or medicines to be given to them at school because of a medical condition they have.
+If they do not need something educational in nature or training which is different from that given to other children or young people of the same age, then they won’t be considered to have SEN. This does not mean their needs will not be supported though and their setting may have other responsibilities for them.

 Published: 1st February, 2018